ga4gh-beacon/variant-query-types/docs/generated/requestParameterComponents.md

   - no assumption about the placement of the additional sequences is being made (i.e. no _in situ_ requirement as tandem duplications)

-* DEL: deletion of sequence following `start` In contrast to the updated VRS based v2.n parameters such as `copyChange` the Beacon v1.1 -> v2.1 query model is not prescriptive with regard to the values allowed for `variantType` with use of extended types (e.g. `EFO:0030063`) being permitted.
+* DEL: deletion of sequence following `start`
+In contrast to the updated VRS based v2.n parameters such as `copyChange` the Beacon v1.1 -> v2.1 query model is not prescriptive with regard to the values allowed for `variantType` with use of extended types (e.g. `EFO:0030063`) being permitted.
 However, a support for the basic CNV types above - where represented in the data - is recommended.
-Status: LEGACY with potential use in v2.n for non-CNV parameters  Note: The VRS v2 `copyChange` is now a partial and more specific replacement over `variantType` for copy number variations.
+Status: LEGACY with potential use in v2.n for non-CNV parameters  Note: The VRS v2 `copyChange` is now a partial and more specific replacement
+      over `variantType` for copy number variations.
 However, additional concepts so far have not been covered and might warrant use of an additional parameter (`variantClass`?).

 #### Definitions

+* `versions`:
+    - `v1`
+    - `v2.0`
+    - `v2.1`

 * `type`: `string`